-There are a few different options for both above ground and inground pool owners when it comes to warming up your chilly water.
-In this article, I will go over some of the main pool heating options, the pros, and cons of each method, and finally, some frequently asked questions.
-After you find a good option, you can use this pool heater size calculator to figure out how big of a heater you need.
+Lucky for you, there are a few different heating options for both above ground and inground pools.
+In this article, I will go over some of the main pool heating options, the pros and cons of each method, and finally, some frequently asked questions.

 Heating Options for an Above Ground Pool

 Solar heaters are a great option, especially for pool owners who live in areas with lots of sunshine throughout the year, like Arizona, Texas, or California.
 They are similar in price to the other heating options, but there won’t be any annual costs since you use the sun’s energy.
 Most owners of above ground pools opt for solar heaters because of their easy setup.

-A solar heater works by pumping water into its coils heated up by the sun throughout the day.
+A solar heater pumps water into its coils heated by the sun throughout the day.
 It pumps out cool water into it and pumps hot water out.
-It will generally take 2-5 days for a solar heater to heat your pool water and it can increase the water temperature by 10-20 degrees.
+It will generally take 2-5 days for a solar heater to heat your pool water, and it can increase the water temperature by 10-20 degrees.

 - Solar heating has very few annual costs.